yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 The fact a file exists or not, can be seen as different state of the world.

 For Haskell this state is not hidden.
-It is explicitely said `main` is a function that _potentially_ change the state of the world.
+It is explicitly said `main` is a function that _potentially_ change the state of the world.
 It's type is then something like:

 <code class="haskell">